Highland, Denver: History

-The townsite of Highland was laid out in December 1858 by William Larimer, Jr., who the previous month had founded Denver City.
+The townsite of Highland was originally claimed in December 1858 by William Larimer, Jr., who the previous month had founded Denver City, but he did not follow up on this.
 In 1859 the Highland town company formed, and a Platte River bridge was planned to connect to Auraria and Denver.
 Henry Allen, a surveyor, helped establish the Highland town company.
 The Rocky Mountain News noted:

 "No more handsome location for residences can be found than on the highlands of Highland, on the opposite side of the river from and overlooking Auraria and Denver, and a vast extent of surrounding territory."

 In 1875, Owen LeFevre and other developers petitioned the Arapahoe County Commissioners to establish a village government.
 After annexing Potter Highland and Highland Park, they formed the Town of Highlands which became a city in 1885.

 Elitch Zoological Gardens Gate, 1890.
 Corner of W 38th Ave and Tennyson.

 1887, John and Mary Elitch purchased the 16-acre Chilcott Farm (at what would later be 38th Ave and Tennyson.)
-The farm was lush with vegetables, fruit and shade trees and they used the produce for their Elitch’s Palace Dining Room in downtown Denver.
+The farm was lush with vegetables, fruit and shade trees and they used the produce for their Elitch's Palace Dining Room in downtown Denver.
 Mrs. Elitch was quoted as saying, "The Highlands was something of a wilderness, for few streets were in common use.
 Mr. Elitch and I would drive from the gates of our ranch diagonally across the plains and down the hill, across the Platte River into Denver.
 A visit to 'the city' was a day's event to us."
 On May 1, 1890, the Elitches opened their Zoological Gardens and Grand Pavilion Theatre, which would later be known as Elitch Gardens.
 While the amusement park would later be relocated to downtown Denver, the Elitch Theatre remains at the original site today and is one of Denver's oldest historic buildings.

 The residents also counted on Owen LeFevre's artesian well for clean drinking water and the breezes from the west provided clean air by blowing away any smog.
 Residents supported bond issues for schools, a library, and other civic improvements because they expected to have those services.
 The founding fathers eventually found it difficult to maintain such city services.
 In 1896, after considerable discussion, the residents voted to allow Denver to annex the town.

-Highland Today
+Highland today

 The racial breakdown for the West Highland neighborhood is 75.78% white, 19.17% Hispanic or Latino, 1.1% African American, 1.7% Asian, and 0.64% Native American.
 The Highland neighborhood's racial makeup is 57.42% white, 37.25% Hispanic or Latino, 1.91% African American, 1.36% Asian, and 0.64% Native American.

 Crime in the Highland neighborhoods is on par with the Denver city crime rate, with a rate of 66 incidents per 1,000 people.
 Property crimes such as burglary, larceny theft, vehicle theft, and robbery are slightly above city and national averages, while violent crimes are slightly below.

 The average price per square foot of a home in Highland in May 2023 was $518 psf.